kylemadkins/web/src/content/blog/instantiating-destroying-gameobjects-in-unity.md

 ---
-title: "Instantiating & Destroying Game Objects in Unity"
+title: "Instantiating & Destroying GameObjects in Unity"
 description: "A simple projectile system"
 pubDate: "Jan 15 2025"
-heroImage: "/creating-game-objects.jpeg"
+heroImage: "/creating-gameobjects.jpeg"
 ---

 Every game is a sequence of creating and destroying objects.
 Enemies are spawned to challenge the player.
 Treasure chests spill loot that disappears once it's collected.
-Understanding how to create and destroy these game objects in Unity is fundamental to building these mechanics.
+Understanding how to create and destroy these [GameObjects](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/GameObject.html) in Unity is fundamental to building these mechanics.

 ## Creating a prefab

-I'll use the example of an arcade shooter to demonstrate how to create and destroy Game Objects in Unity.
+I'll use the example of an arcade shooter to demonstrate how to create and destroy GameObjects in Unity.
 After adding a cube to the scene to represent the player, we need to create a [prefab](https://docs.unity3d.com/Manual/Prefabs.html) for the projectile.
 In this case it's a space laser, but it could represent any kind of projectile—bullets, bombs, bananas.

 You can think of a prefab as a reusable GameObject.
 Any changes to the prefab can be applied to all instances of the prefab.
 I created the laser prefab as a capsule primitive with a red material.
 This can be swapped out for actual game art later.